SmKou/project-euler-solutions/README.md

 ## **Description**

 Project Euler Solutions is an ongoing project to produce solutions to project euler archive problems.
-For every problem, I try to come up with as many solutions as I can and will even return to old problems.
+For every problem, I try to come up with as many solutions as I can at the moment.

 ## **Complete Setup**